seanwestfall/scientific_papers/README.md

 * A Practical Type Checker for Scheme
 * System F in Agda, for fun and profit
 * From System F to Typed Assembly Language
+* Type checking in the presence of meta-variables

 ## Monads (general)
 * Computational lambda-calculus and monads